Tuesday, November 13, 2012

 1941 (1979)

 The question that often gets asked in Film Studies classes is: Who’s your favorite filmmaker?
-And without any hesitation I can tell that my favorite filmmaker is without a doubt Steven Spielberg?
+Without any hesitation I can tell you that my favorite filmmaker is Steven Spielberg.
 What?
 Blasphemy, you say!
 How can you rank Steven Spielberg higher than the likes of Alfred Hitchcock or Jean Luc Godard?
 Okay, maybe you’re not saying this, but this response was common amongst the UW-Milwaukee film professors.
 One of my professors had nothing but disdain for Spielberg, claiming that his films were “manipulative.”
 Which is true, but then again so are the films of Hitchcock and for that matter Jean Luc Godard.
 In fact, the underlying success to all GREAT cinema is manipulating the audience into caring about the characters that inhabit the screen.
 Alfred Hitchcock’s Psycho is possibly the most manipulative movie ever made; for the first 45 minutes the audience roots for Marion Crane, completely sympathetic to her plight, and are thus horrified when she is brutally murdered right before their eyes.
 The whole success of this scene is dependent on whether or not the audience cares for Marion, if they don’t, then it’s a complete bust!

 Now a film professor might respond with, “The shower scene is terrifying regardless as to whether or not the audience sympathizes with Marion.”
 It might be, if the shower scene happened at the very beginning of the film, but it happens midway through the actual movie, after the audience has spent a good deal of time observing Marion Crane.
-If they don’t connect with her character on some level, then more than likely won’t make it to the shower scene, thus rendering it useless.
+If they don’t connect with her character on some level, then more than likely, they won’t make it to the shower scene, thus rendering it useless.

 I bring this point up, because the idea that Spielberg is a lesser filmmaker for being manipulative is a completely INVALID point.
 In fact, what makes Spielberg a great filmmaker is his ability to get an emotional reaction out of his audience, despite the fact that what’s onscreen is absolute fiction (I’m of course talking about his wonderful fantasy films, as opposed to his problematic attempts at history).
 E.T.
 The Extra-Terrestrial became one of the highest grossing films of all time, because Spielberg was able to make his audience care about a rubber puppet.
 This may not seem impressive at first, but once you watch the 1989 rip off Mac and Me, you’ll totally appreciate just what Spielberg was able to accomplish.
 Jaws was a movie that in lesser hands could have been laughable, but thanks to Spielberg’s expertise became a classic.
-Again, if you doubt my word, watch any of the Jaws rips off that have cluttered the video shelves and the Syfy channel for the last few decades, you will greatly appreciate the restraint Spielberg brought to the material.
+Again, if you doubt my word, watch any of the Jaws rip offs that have cluttered the video shelves and the Syfy channel for the last few decades, you will greatly appreciate the restraint Spielberg brought to the material.
 Whether they admit or not, one of the main reasons why people from my generation got into film was because of Steven Spielberg.
 His films played a crucial part in most of our lives.

 Now, I’m sure one of the three people reading this article will say to him/herself, “Yeah, those films were good, but, God almighty did that last Indiana Jones film suck!
 What was with that awful scene in which that annoying Shia kid swings from vine to vine like Tarzan?
 How embarrassing!
 Worst…Movie…EVER!”
 First off, Indiana Jones and the Kingdom of the Crystal Skull is far from being the worst movie ever made, that dubious distinction belongs to the Robin Williams movie Patch Adams.
 Secondly, it’s true that Spielberg has had a few misfires in his long career, but then again, so has just about every director in cinema history.
 It happens.
 However, even Spielberg’s misfires often have a few scenes that make it worthwhile; Crystal Skull maybe laughable in many parts, but the chase scene through the college campus is a lot of fun.
-The Lost World is for the most part a dreadful film, but I personally like the scenes of the T-Rex rampaging through the streets of San Diego; there’s very little logic at work, but they are amusing.
+The Lost World is a dreadful film, but I personally like the scenes of the T-Rex rampaging through the streets of San Diego; there’s very little logic at work, but they are amusing.
 And this is when I turn my attention to Spielberg’s first major misfire 1941; a big budgeted comedy about the paranoia that enveloped the West Coast following Japan’s attack on Pearl Harbor.

 1941 was a God send for Spielberg’s detractors, “At last,” they proclaimed, “that Spielberg is finally being exposed for the fraud that he is.”
 They gleefully chuckled as the film died at the box office, hoping that this would be the last they would ever see of this “upstart” filmmaker, only to have their hopes dashed two years later when Raiders of the Lost Ark would prove to be a huge box office smash.
 At this point in his career, Spielberg had never really tasted failure before; his first theatrical film The Sugarland Express did very little business at the box office, but it was made for a rather modest budget, hence it proved to be a low risk venture for the studio.
 Jaws essentially created the blockbuster and Close Encounters of the Third Kind was a huge hit, even if its success was overshadowed by Star Wars.
 Spielberg was riding a hot hand and was thought to have the Midas touch; he could do no wrong in the studio’s eye.